yk3thn/erswapper/README.md

 # ERSwapper
 ERSwapper is an easy way to edit the byte data of texture assets in the video game Rust.
-Open source, ERSwapper uses the Unity Asset Bundle System to locate, preview, edit, and reimport texture data (color, bump, effect) for in-game dependencies.
+Open source, ERSwapper uses the Unity Asset Bundle System to locate, preview, edit, and reimport texture data for in-game dependencies.
 ![ERSwapper](https://github.com/yk3thn/erswapper/blob/main/ERSwapper_banner.png "ERSwapper Banner")

 ## Prerequisites